Dirk-Douwes-Schultz/ZS_CMSP_code/readme.txt

-Code for "A zero-state coupled Markov switching Poisson model for spatio-temporal infectious disease counts" see paper for more details
+Code for "Zero-state Coupled Markov Switching Count Models for Spatio-temporal Infectious Disease Spread" see paper for more details

 R version 3.6.3